How do you survive while waiting for Social Security disability approval?

 Make Money

 Working part-time is viable for income while waiting for a disability decision, provided you do not make too much money.
-You do not want to jeopardize benefits that could last decades by exceeding monthly earning limits.
+Exercising monthly earning limits could jeopardize benefits that could last decades.

 Social Security Substantial Gainful Activity Amounts